buildwithaura/aura-legacy/README.md

     git clone git://github.com/rstacruz/aura.git
     cd aura
-    gem install heroku                # This is what you need to deploy to Heroku; may need `sudo` heroku create                     # Create a new site; heroku create git push heroku master            # Deploy to heroku heroku rake setup                 # Set it up heroku open                       # Open it in a browser
+    gem install heroku                # This is what you need to deploy to Heroku; may need `sudo` heroku create                     # Create a new Heroku site git push heroku master            # Deploy to heroku heroku rake setup                 # Set it up heroku open                       # Open it in a browser